Li-Yeon/Li-Yeon/README.md

 ![My name is Leon.](https://i.ibb.co/nwZGBdV/li-yeon-1280-320-px.png)

 #### About Me
 My name is Li-Yeon (Leon).
-I really enjoy programming and I specialize in Web Development with [React, NextJS, NodeJS, ExpressJS and Firebase].
+I really enjoy programming and I'm currently pursuing in Web Development using [React, NextJS, NodeJS].
 Helping or creating something that's alive makes me feel proud of myself and makes me thrive for more.
 I also love to share my works and projects to the world.

 #### Skills and Experience
 * Web & App Development 📱